Grant Wahl, renowned soccer journalist, dies at Qatar World Cup

 A prolific journalist, Wahl wrote for multiple outlets and was a CBS Sports contributor.
 He was an analyst on CBS Sports HQ throughout the Qatar World Cup, and wrote guest columns focused on the U.S. men's national team for CBS Sports.
 He was also an editorial consultant for soccer documentaries on Paramount+.

 Wahl was also married to Dr. Celine Gounder, a CBS News medical contributor.
-Gounder tweeted that she was "completely in shock" and thanked Wahl's "soccer family" and their friends for their support as the news was reported.
+Gounder tweeted that she was "in complete shock" and thanked Wahl's "soccer family" and their friends for their support as the news was reported.

+Ned Price, a spokesperson for the U.S. State Department, said that the agency was in communication with officials in Qatar.

+"We were deeply saddened to learn of the death of Grant Wahl and send our condolences to his family, with whom we have been in close communication," Price tweeted.
+"We are engaged with senior Qatari officials to see to it that his family's wishes are fulfilled as expeditiously as possible."

 This is a developing story.
 Refresh this page for updates.